About Me

 Chinese CROs

-There are more than 800 nonclinical contract research organizations (CROs) in China, most of them in or near Shanghai or Beijing.
-Most common service areas are preclinical research (toxicology, pharmacology, and animal models), discovery biology as well as pharmaceutical development.
+There are more than 100 nonclinical contract research organizations (CROs) in China, most of them in or near Shanghai, Suzhou or Beijing.
+Most popular service areas for overseas sponsors are preclinical research (toxicology, pharmacology, and animal models), discovery biology as well as pharmaceutical development.

 Navigating the path to IND and first-in-man